If you are sending an elderly relative or someone that needs wheelchair or any type of assistance to travel, here are a few things to consider.

 Ask for a gate pass on the initial flight and stay with them until the flight takes off.

-If they have their own wheelchair, battery powered or manual, it is best to check it to the final destination.
+to check it to the final destination.
 If you must have it at the connection, give yourself ample time in the connecting city.
 A wheelchair can be brought to the gate but it takes time for employees to bring it up the jetbridge and back down on the next flight.
 It is quicker and easier to use the airport wheelchairs if possible.

 If the traveler is unable to walk to their airplane seat, the airlines will take the traveler to their seat in an aisle wheelchair.
 Please communicate this clearly to the airline you are traveling with.
 Extra employees may be needed to assist.
 Airlines like to get these travelers on first before boarding the flight to get them settled.
 Its a good idea to have them visit the bathroom facilities prior to boarding.